estlosan/solidity-react-aave/README.md

 1- Add external addresses from parameter and new OnlyOwner functions to set Uniswap router and lendingPool addresses.
 That way, they can be changed if contract address is changed.

-2- Add remove liquidity method to solidity (Not enough time).

-3- Add approve check in frontend UI before send transaction
+2- Add approve check in frontend UI before send transaction

-4- Refactory UI code.
+3- Refactory UI code.

-5- Check withdrawAndAddLiquidity function.
+4- Check withdrawAndAddLiquidity function.

 <!-- GETTING STARTED -->
 ## Getting Started